Whatsapp | Call Now +966 82 52 321

 Travel Time from Haram: 45–60 minutes by car.

-The Visit: This Ziyarat is typically a driving tour through the area to visualize the terrain and reflect on the profound lessons of the battle.
+This Ziyarat typically involves a driving tour of the area to visualize the terrain and reflect on the profound lessons of the battle.

 After the victory at Hunayn, the Prophet Muhammad (PBUH) gathered the significant spoils of war at Al-Ju’ranah (also spelled Ji’irranah).
 He stayed here for several days, distributing the spoils with wisdom and compassion, reconciling the hearts of new converts.